 Other: Peruvian walnut has great shock resistance and elasticity properties.
 So it may be a good option to make rifle stocks.

-Peruvian walnut is moderately durable and low decay resistance.
+Peruvian walnut is moderately durable and has low decay resistance.
 So it is not considered suitable for exterior applications.
 But still, it is used in some outdoor projects.
 It requires regular maintenance to be used for a long time.

 Wood color and appearance